 Ridgeland is where water meets wonderful at the 33,000-acre Barnett Reservoir.
 Known locally as the Rez, the lake is a haven for boaters, anglers, picnickers and birdwatchers.
 The surface area of the Reservoir is 52 square miles so this expansive body of water is 16 miles long and 7 miles wide.
 If you’re looking to have some fun on the Rez, we’ve got some great things to do at one of our favorite outdoor playgrounds.
 The Barnett Reservoir was created and is maintained by the Pearl River Valley Water Supply District.

-No worries if you don’t own a boat but still want to enjoy cruising on the Rez.
-The friendly folks at Main Harbor Store marina can hook you up with a pontoon boat rental along with ski and pull tubes.
-There's even a double-decker party pontoon with a slide for extra fun on the water.
+to Main Harbor Store Marina and get hooked up with a pontoon boat rental along with ski and pull tubes.
+There's even a double-decker party pontoon with a slide for additional fun!
 On the weekends boaters flock to “the Cove” at the Reservoir Overlook on the Natchez Trace Parkway to float and relax in the water.

-Main Harbor Store has all the supplies you need for fishing too.
-Largemouth and spotted bass are abundant in the Reservoir and the lake offers some of Mississippi's best crappie fishing.
-You’ll also find bream, catfish, striped and hybrid bass in the waters.
-It should also be noted that the Barnett Reservoir has a healthy population of alligators.
-There have been no confirmed alligator attacks at the Rez as they mostly stay away from people; however, it’s wise to be aware that they are there.
+Main Harbor also has all the supplies you need for fishing.
+Largemouth and spotted bass are abundant in the Rez and the lake offers some of Mississippi's best crappie fishing.
 For the ultimate fishing experience, book an excursion with Brad Chappell Fish Guide.
 Brad’s passion is teaching folks how to catch trophy size crappie.
 He provides all the gear, tackle and bait.

-If you don’t have a boat and still want to fish, you’ll always find bank fishermen casting a line at Old Trace Park, Spillway Overlook Park, the North Fishing Jetty (locally known as Red Dot Road) adjacent to Main Harbor Store Marina.
+You'll also always find bank fishermen casting a line at Old Trace Park, Spillway Overlook Park and the North Fishing Jetty (locally known as Red Dot Road) adjacent to Main Harbor Store Marina.

-Two popular restaurants can be found on the shores of the Rez in Ridgeland.
-Cock of the Walk, with its famous golden fried catfish, is a fun-filled experience.
-The waitstaff is dressed in period costumes harking back to the old riverboat days of the 1800's and they entertain diners by flipping cornbread out of miniature cast-iron skillets.
-You'll always find families outside by the restaurant taking pictures by the water and feeding the ducks and geese.
-There’s also the favorite local hangout Pelican Cove Grill that’s right next door to the Main Harbor Store Marina.
-Enjoy dining out on the lively back deck and view the boats docked in the harbor.
-With cool drinks, hot eats, big screen TVs, and live music, the Pelican is always the place to be.
+- Cock of the Walk - try their famous golden fried catfish amidst a fun-filled, laid back atmosphere.
+The waitstaff is dressed in period costumes harking back to the old riverboat days of the 1800's, and they entertain diners by flipping cornbread out of cast-iron skillets.
+You'll always find families outside by the restaurant taking pictures by the water while feeding the ducks and geese